 - Shaft.
-The part projecting from the surface of the scalp or skin is called shaft.
+The part projecting from the surface of the scalp or skin is called the shaft.

 - Formation.
-The hair is formed by division of a well-nourished stratum basale epithelial cells in the matrix (growth zone) of the hair bulb at the inferior end of the follicle.
+The hair is formed by the division of well-nourished stratum basale epithelial cells in the matrix (growth zone) of the hair bulb at the inferior end of the follicle.